SaiGawand12/password-strength-tester/README.md

 # Password Strength Tester

-This is a simple Password Strength Tester web application built with HTML, CSS, and JavaScript.
-It checks the strength of a password in real-time and provides feedback to the user, including a fun pop-up with humorous messages based on the password strength.
+This is a simple Password Strength Tester web application built with HTML, CSS, JavaScript, and Flask (Python).
+It checks the strength of a password in real-time, provides feedback, and displays a humorous pop-up based on the password strength.

 ### Features:
 - **Real-time password strength analysis**: As the user types, the strength of their password is evaluated.
 - **Strength bar**: A color-coded bar visualizes the strength of the password.
-- **Humorous feedback**: A pop-up with funny and rude messages that "make fun" of the password strength, such as:
+- **Humorous feedback**: A pop-up with funny and rude messages that "make fun" of the password strength.
-  - Weak Password: "Your password is as weak as a wet noodle."
-  - Moderate Password: "Your password is decent, but you can do better."
-  - Strong Password: "Great job!
-Your password is rock solid!"
 - **Responsive design**: Works on both desktop and mobile devices.
 - **Smooth animations**: The pop-up slides in after the user leaves the password input field.